tedyoung/ij-presentation-assistant/README.md

 ## Installation

 I don't want to go through the plugin approval process (since I'm not even sure it'd be approved), so you'll have to install it from disk.
-Go to the Preferences dialog, click on Plugins, then click the gear icon and select `Install Plugin from Disk...` and select the zip file found in this repository.
+Go to the Preferences dialog, click on Plugins, then click the gear icon and select `Install Plugin from Disk...` and select the zip file found in this repository: currently [presentation-assistant-1.0.15.zip](./presentation-assistant-1.0.15.zip).

 ![Screenshot for installing plugin from disk](install-plugin-screenshot.png)